-Continued from last Week's Post
+Continued from last week's post:

-If you want to make changes to the Query that you have created for bringing Access Data into Excel you may do so.
+If you want to make changes to the Query that you have created for bringing Access Data into Excel, you may do so.

 Select Edit Query from the displayed menu.
-The Wizard will guide you through the earlier selections and you can modify them before saving the Query.
+The Wizard will guide you through the earlier selections, and you can modify them before saving the Query.

 Microsoft Query.

-Alternatively, you can open Microsoft Query Program (C:\Program Files\Microsoft Office\Office11\MSQRY32.EXE in MS-Access 2003) and open the saved Query (Refer earlier Post Access Live Data in Excel for Query File's default location) from the File Menu, edit the SQL String and view the Output data in the Query Editor before saving the changes.
+Alternatively, you can open the Microsoft Query Program (C:\Program Files\Microsoft Office\Office11\MSQRY32.EXE in MS-Access 2003) and open the saved Query (Refer earlier Post Access Live Data in Excel for Query File's default location) from the File Menu, edit the SQL String, and view the Output data in the Query Editor before saving the changes.

-When you open the Query that you have created and saved earlier the Source Data will be displayed in Datasheet View.
-Click on the SQL labeled Toolbar Button or select SQL from the View menu.
+When you open the Query that you have created and saved earlier, the Source Data will be displayed in Datasheet View.
+Click on the SQL-labeled Toolbar Button or select SQL from the View menu.

 You will find the SQL String like the sample given below: